Who Can Join Startup Haven

 Probably not.
 One of the primary missions of Startup Haven is to unite startup founders who share a common experience.
 In most cases, that means trying to start, scale and run a growth business.
 There is a definition of what a growth startup is at the opening section of this page.
 If your still not sure if your business is a growth business then drop us a note at firstname.lastname@example.org and we’ll suss it out.

 10) I’m a service provider who understands the value of developing relationships with the tech startup community… can I join?

 Tech startups need lawyers, bankers, accountants, financial advisors, office space, PR, web hosting… and lots of other stuff.
 Startup Haven recognizes the value that great service providers bring to startups and to founders.
 And if you are the founder of your firm, then you’ve done something entrepreneurial.
-But in order to maintain a high-quality experience for startup founders (and our sponsors), attendance by those working with/for service providers is strictly limited.
+But in order to maintain a high-quality experience for startup founders (and our sponsors), attendance by those working as/with/for service providers is strictly limited.
 Even if you were/are a startup founder, exec or investor, your current work with or as a service provider would disqualify you (see below, “11) Luke, I am your father”.)
 But don’t worry… once you’re back on the startup track without a service provider conflict then you’ll be welcomed back.
 In the mean time, the best way for you to participate as a service provider is to become a sponsor.
-Contact info for details.